LucasAschenbach/advanced_navigator/README.md

 );
 ```

-Just like paths, pages can also be generated using path generator functions.
+Just like paths, pages can also be generated using generator functions.
 Correspondingly, they are being used as a fallback for named pages from the aforementioned `pages` map:

 ```dart
 AdvancedNavigator(